 Bachelor of Science in Imaging Technology (BSIT) Pre-Licensure Program

 Resurrection University’s Saint Francis School of Radiography (SFSOR) offers the only JRCERT accredited BSIT Pre-Licensure program in Chicago.
 This Radiography Program is for students who are interested in pursuing a career in the rapidly growing field of Medical Imaging and Radiography.
-Our affiliation with the Presence Health System ensures that your education will include the advanced technologies and the hands-on clinical experiences that can lead to long-term success as a Licensed Radiologic Technologist.

 In addition to General Radiography Fluoroscopy and Surgery and Portable Bedside Exams, you will have the opportunity to experience specialized imaging including Nuclear Medicine, Cardiac Cath Lab, PET Scan, Radiation Therapy, Mammography, Magnetic Resonance Imaging (MRI), Ultrasound (USD), Computerized Tomography (CT), and Interventional Radiography.